 The GOOD music continues into this one.
-Run and DMC sound like they're completely enjoying themselves here as they're making this song, and what results is quite the fun song.
+Run and DMC sound like they're completely enjoying themselves here as they're making this, and what results is quite the fun song.

-This song is far from perfection, lol, but you could tell they weren't trying to be "perfectionists" on this song.
+This song is far from perfection, lol, but you could tell they weren't trying to be "perfectionists" here.
 They were just having a ball making sure you got the joke.